 “The toxicity was mild and long lasting results were observed.
 A clear correlation between PD-L1 expression and response was observed,” lead researcher Josine Quispel-Janssen concluded.

-Tumors shrank in 26 percent of patients receiving the combination and 17 percent of patients getting the single drug.
+Tumors shrank in 26 percent of patients receiving the combination and 17 percent of patients getting the single drug, according to the study’s results presented at ASCO.
 The progression-free survival (until the cancer worsens) was 5.6 months for the combination and four months for Opdivo alone.

 “Both Opdivo alone and Opdivo plus ipilimumab reached their [primary] endpoint in second- and third-line MPM patients, increasing meaningfully the 12-week DCR,” Scherpereel said.
 “Moreover, patients from both arms of this study seem to have prolonged median [overall survival] than all previous reports in this setting.
 Immunotherapy may provide new therapeutic options as second- and third-line treatment for patients [with relapsing malignant pleural mesothelioma].”